May 18th, 2017 Written by Dr. Christine Traxler, MD and the medical writers at Hairlossinwomen.org

 When Does Hair Loss Occur?

-Once you start chemotherapy, your hair will begin to fall out about 2-4 weeks afterward.
+Once you start chemotherapy, your hair will begin to fall out about 2-4 weeks afterwards.
 The hair can fall out in great clumps or you might just notice more hair in the hair brush, with thinning of the hair.
 You will notice more hair on the pillow, in the comb, in the sink or in the bathtub.
 Your scalp will feel more tender than normal, so you will need to brush more carefully and gently.

 Hair loss happens throughout the treatment and will generally continue to fall out even a few weeks following your chemotherapy treatment.
 While hair loss is not dangerous, it is a sign that the chemotherapy is working to some degree and it will be an emotional shock to you whenever you see yourself in the mirror or when you run your fingers through what hair you have left.